loicgelle/inf564-compiler/README.md

 ## Installation

-1. First, clone the project
+First, clone the project
 ```
 git clone git@github.com:loicgelle/inf564-compiler.git
 ```

-2. The project can then be natively compiled using the command
+The project can then be natively compiled using the command
 ```
 make
 ```

 ## Testing

-The first two levels of tests do not depend on the host architecture; therefore they can be performed using the compiled binary with the command:
+The first two levels of tests do not depend on the host architecture; therefore they can be performed using the compiled binary with the commands:

 ```
 make tests1